rdmolony/til/docker/how-to-test-a-django-app-via-selenium-2.md

-# How to test a django application via selenium 2
+# How to test a django app via selenium 2

 [Marc Gibbons blog](https://marcgibbons.com/post/selenium-in-docker/) provides a nice working example but it doesn't explain how it works in as much detail as I'd like.